AntoineSoetewey/statsandr/content/support.md

 1. [Recommendations](#recommendations)
 1. [Amazon](#amazon)

-Running and maintaining a blog is not free unfortunately ([Shiny app](/tags/shiny/) servers being the biggest expense).
+Running and maintaining a blog is not free unfortunately.
 There are several ways you can contribute to this blog.
 Any help will be greatly appreciated!

 <a name="donation"></a>
 ## Donation